pavly-gerges/pavly-gerges/resume/index.md

 I essentially architect, implement, and maintain open-source embedded software products for **3+ years** taking ideas from observation and theory to real life fully-fledged deployable software to solve a wide range of low-level devastating problems in Embedded Systems industry (e.g., building distributed simulations, loading native libraries, managing fault-tolerance routines, dealing with structured concurrency, and re-programming bad fuse bits).

-My goal is to build an SDK Suite to bootstrap distributed simulation systems integrating both software systems and hardware switch and controls.
+My long-term vision is to build an SDK Suite to bootstrap distributed simulation systems integrating both software systems and hardware switch and controls.

 # Skills:
 - **Programming and scripting**: Java - C/C++ - Kotlin - Bash (Shell Scripting) - Dot for architectural diagrams.